 Pension is “Needs-Based”

 Applying for a VA pension to assist with your loved one’s long-term care can be a very daunting process.
 Countable assets are taken into account.
-Veterans and spouses will generally need to own less than $80,000 in countable assets, but this amount varies based upon the applicant’s age and other factors.
-For instance, it is likely that a 90 year old veteran can only have some $30,000 in countable assets and still receive pension.
+Veterans and spouses are allowed to own some $138,489 (2022) in countable assets, although this can vary a little based on the applicant's annual income.

 VA v.
 Medicaid for the Elderly

 When helping an elderly loved one deal with long-term care issues, families will often get conflicting and confusing information about Medicaid and VA benefits.
 Your loved one can have both VA and Medicaid benefits, but there are a lot of potential problems in getting both.
 For the most part, we generally look to the VA to help pay assisted living and in-home costs and to Medicaid to pay for the high cost of nursing home care.

 Pension benefits are basically used to reimburse the applicant for medical costs.
 This includes doctors, nurses, drug bills, etc. It also includes non-licensed, in-home attendants if the care recipient is rated for the "aid and attendance" level and needs custodial care.
 Custodial care means help with two or more activities of daily living (ADLs), which are